geopython/demo.pygeoapi.io/services/pygeoapi_cite/README.md

 the [pygeoapi GitHub master](https://github.com/geopython/pygeoapi) commit or explicitly).

 There is also a [stable](../pygeoapi_stable) version that runs the latest `pygeoapi` version also from DockerHub.

+The file [env.sh](../env.sh) is sourced in start/stop scripts to populate deploy-host-dependent vars.